 By Stephanie O'Neill Bhogal DC, DICCP

-With two million children suffering from sleep disorders, the effects of an improper night of rest are becoming more noticeable across America.1
+With so many children struggling to get a good nights' sleep, the effects of an improper night of rest are becoming more noticeable across America.1

-Recent research has begun to dig deeper into the root cause of sleep disorders, as well as correlations between sleep and various conditions related to neurological and immune system dysfunction, such as stress and anxiety, mood swings, and insulin regulation.2
+Recent research has begun to dig deeper into the root causes of sleep issues, as well as correlations between sleep and various conditions related to neurological and immune system dysfunction, such as stress and anxiiousness, mood swings, and insulin regulation.2

 It is well known that good quality sleep is essential for proper growth and development of children, but what some parents and practitioners may not know is that childhood sleep issues may be part of a bigger health picture.